GDIAMEL/PLP-SOFTWARE-ENGINEERING/README.md

 ### 5. Describe the roles and responsibilities of key software engineering team members.

-Software Developer – Codes and implements features based on project requirements.
+**Software Developer:** Their role is to Code and implement features based on project requirements.

-Quality Assurance (QA) Engineer – Tests the software for bugs and ensures quality standards.
+**Quality Assurance (QA) Engineer:** they test softwares for bugs and ensures quality standards.

-Project Manager – Oversees project execution, ensures deadlines are met, and communicates with stakeholders.
+**Project Manager:** Their role is to oversee project execution, ensuring deadlines are met, and communicates with stakeholders.

 ### 6. Importance of IDEs and VCS in Software Development